 Mr. Morin has substantial experience in all aspects of patent litigation, across a wide range of technologies.
 He has gained particular experience in pharmaceutical and biologics litigation in recent years, having led multiple litigations involving several of the world’s best-selling drugs.
 He also has significant experience litigating software patents, having defended cases involving some of the best-selling business software in the world.
 Likewise, he has litigated multiple cases involving top of class, household name consumer products.

 Mr. Morin is recognized as a leading IP litigation lawyer by numerous industry publications.
-He was recognized in Intellectual Asset Management’s “Patent 1000 – The World’s Leading Patent Practitioners” guide (2015-2016), Who’s Who Legal — Patents (2016), and named a “Life Sciences Star” for IP litigation by Legal Media Group and Euromoney (2016).
+He was recognized in Intellectual Asset Management’s “Patent 1000 – The World’s Leading Patent Practitioners” guide (2015-2017), Who’s Who Legal — Patents (2016).
+He is also recognized for his work across the life sciences industry and was recommended by The Legal 500 US (2017) and named a “Life Sciences Star” for IP litigation by Legal Media Group and Euromoney (2016).

 In addition, Mr. Morin advises clients regarding their intellectual property portfolios and strategies, assists with licensing issues, and renders opinions advising clients of their legal positions and responsibilities.
 He also devotes considerable time to pro bono activities, representing disabled veterans in civil matters and indigent defendants in criminal cases.
 Mr. Morin currently serves on the firm’s Recruiting Committee.